171930433/vtk-examples/src/PythonicAPIComments.md

 | -------------- | ---------------------- | ------- |
 [EnhanceEdges](/PythonicAPI/ImageProcessing/EnhanceEdges) | The pipelines are grouped into a single code block.
 This may make understanding the code easier.

-## How to handle #defines
+## How to handle #defines using dataclasses

-This example is relatively complex in that a single source feeds into two functions `generate_gaussian_curvatures(...)` and `generate_mean_curvatures(...)` returning filters, scalar ranges of curvatures and elevation along with the lookup tables.
+This example, [CurvaturesNormalsElevations](/PythonicAPI/Visualization/CurvaturesNormalsElevations), is relatively complex in that a single source feeds into two functions `generate_gaussian_curvatures(...)` and `generate_mean_curvatures(...)` returning filters, scalar ranges of curvatures and elevation along with the lookup tables.
 Additionally a text widget and scalar bar widgets are positioned into two viewports.
+It nicely demonstrates the usage of dataclasses.

-We initialize nearly all properties of a wrapped VTK class by specifying keyword arguments in the constructor.
+We can initialize nearly all properties of a wrapped VTK class by specifying keyword arguments in the constructor.
 There are no issues if the properties are True or False or an existing variable or an enum (which is wrapped in Python) e.g.:

 ``` Python
 color_series = ?vtkColorSeries?(color_scheme=?vtkColorSeries?.BREWER_QUALITATIVE_SET3)